MattIzSpooky/JNI/README.md

 First things first, the native code has to be loaded in as a shared library.
 To keep it simple, a shared library is an external file that contains native code that is loaded into a program on startup so that the program may call its methods.
 You might have seen these files before.
 On Windows machines they have the “.dll” extension and on Linux they have the “.so” extension.
-In this article we will create a simple shared library and how to call it from your Java program.
+In this article we will create a simple shared library and show how to call it from your Java program.

 What do we need?
 - Java